kovetskiy/mark/README.md

 # Mark

-Mark it's tool for syncing your markdown documentation with Atlassian Confluence pages.
+Mark it's the tool for syncing your markdown documentation with Atlassian Confluence pages.

 This is very usable if you store documentation to your orthodox software in git